 While it is never pleasant to think about, good planning can help to reduce the stress and anxiety surrounding end of life decisions.
 Everyone has their own wishes for this difficult time and these are more likely to be realised if a written plan is prepared in advance and discussed frankly with loved ones and clinicians.
 It can take some of the pressure off loved ones and give you peace of mind to better enjoy the time you have left.

-The Hippocratic Post have written a useful article on when we need to think about planning, and how to plan.
-It is an article aimed at everyone rather than just those with chronic illness but most of the points it makes are very relevant to people with chronic illness.
+The Hippocratic Post have written a useful article on when we need to think about planning, and how to plan, end of life care.
+It is an article aimed at everyone rather than just those with chronic illnesses, but most of the points it makes are very relevant to people with chronic illnesses.

 Anticipatory care planning